Home American League National League Spring Training Triple-A Double-A Single-A Independent

 Excerpt from Florida Spring Training by Alan Byrd

 Florida Spring Training If you can make it to only one Spring Training site in Florida, this is the one you must visit.
-No other park in Florida captures the feeling of old-time Spring Trainng as well as Dodgertown’s Holman Stadium in Vero Beach.
+No other park in Florida captures the feeling of old-time Spring Training as well as Dodgertown’s Holman Stadium in Vero Beach.
 It is the poster child for Spring Training as it ought to be.

 No other Spring Training ballpark brings you as close to the players as this one.
 No other park lets you see as clearly what type of person each player is.
 And no other park welcomes autograph seekers as warmly.
 In short, it’s fantastic.